openrundev/openrun/README.md

 ## Overview

-OpenRun is an Apache-2.0 licensed project building a web app deployment platform for internal tools.
+OpenRun is an Apache-2.0 licensed project building an open source alternative to Google Cloud Run and AWS AppRunner.
 OpenRun allows you to deploy containerized apps.
 OpenRun is cross-platform (Linux/Windows/OSX) and provides a GitOps workflow for managing web apps.

 OpenRun apps are deployed directly from the git repo, no build step required.
 For example, OpenRun can be used to deploy Streamlit/Gradio apps, adding OAuth authentication for access control across a team.